jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Should display a countdown of remaining hotdogs

 # Nice to have's
--  Pan the screen on the document viewer

 - Dynamite which randomly spawns instead of hotdog
 	- If it explodes trigger a gameover or physics event
 	- If sent up the conveyor triggers a unique ending?

-- Random sounds
-	- Play assorted sounds from elsewhere in the vicinity

 - Gamepad controls
 	- Move the cursor in a virtual space, use in place of mousePos